vpolaris/Podman-Vaultwarden/README.md

-# Podman Bitwarden RS Project
+# Podman Vaultwarden Project
-## _Bitwarden RS Powered by Podman_
+## _Vaultwarden Powered by Podman_

 [![N|Solid](https://raw.githubusercontent.com/containers/podman/master/logo/podman-logo.png)](https://podman.io/getting-started/)

-This project want to build a podman container to host a complete solution of [Bitwarden RS API][bitwarden-rs] and a [Web vault][Web-vault]: interface.
+This project want to build a podman container to host a complete solution of [Vaultwarden API][bitwarden-rs] and a [Web vault][Web-vault]: interface.
 Which is proxified by an Apache web server and initialized by Systemd in a rootless environment.

 - Podman don't need a daemon to run a container
-- Bitwarden RS API don't need to be register
+- Vaultwarden API don't need to be register
 - Web vault can be accessed by mobile client or browser

-Make sure you can do the difference between the official clients and the Web Vault powered by Bitwarden Inc and the unofficial Bitwarden RS API a fork written in Rust by his author Dani Garcia.
+Make sure you can do the difference between the official clients and the Web Vault powered by Bitwarden Inc and the unofficial Vaultwarden API a fork written in Rust by his author Dani Garcia.

++ Note :
+Due to new denomination of Vaultwarden, I 'll change progessively named object accordingly.

 ## Features

 - Support Fedora 33 and CentOS 8 as image containers
-- Bitwarden RS and the Web vault are built from sources
+- Vaultwarden and the Web vault are built from sources
 - You can import your own certificates or create a self-signed set
 - Token and password are automatically generated
 - Full automation process

-Podman can be used in almost all modern linux distribution even in [WSL2].
+Podman can be used in almost all modern Linux distribution even in [WSL2].
 Fedora like (CentOS, Red Hat) or Debian like (Ubuntu, Raspian) are well supported.
-Running Bitwarden RS with its own web server make this solution highly portable and secure because you can run the container without root privileges.
+Running Vaultwarden with its own web server make this solution highly portable and secure because you can run the container without root privileges.
 System administrators will appreciate the fact that the two services will be handled by systemd with all the capabilities associate to this init manager

 > the main goal is to build from scratch all the stuff under you eyes.
-> we pull image container direclty from well known repositories
+> we pull image container directly from well known repositories
 > https://fr2.rpmfind.net/linux/fedora/linux/releases/33/Container for Fedora
 > https://cloud.centos.org/centos/8/ for CentOS8
 > clone sources from there git repositories